carlotatrx/dataprep/readme.md

 > The Ukrainian data should also be in the folder `/scratch3/PALAEO-RA/DataRescue/Incoming/Ukraine`.
 The reason we didn't use them is that it is not clear which calendar is used.
 Russia adopted the Gregorian calendar very late (I think in 1917), and Ukraine has always been a bit of a hybrid between Russia and Western Europe… Therefore some stations used Julian calendar, others Gregorian, or a mixture of the two.
 There are 12 days of offset between Julian and Gregorian calendar  in the 19$^{th}$ century.
 It is certainly possible to figure out which calendar is used where, but it implies some work.
 If could use for example correlation, but the main  difficult is that a station  may have started using Julian and then switched to Gregorian at some unknown time (in that case you should see a gap of 12 days).
 I don't know if the opposite also happens, less likely but not impossible (then you would see duplicated dates).

+Ukrainian data conversion of Russian semi lines (R.s.l.) to hPa:
+ 1 R.s.l. = 1.27 mm.
+That is, 1,000 hPa = 1,000 mbar = 750.06 mmHg = 590.60 R.s.l.

+Celsius = Réaumur * 1.25

+**Dnipro**

+> the measurements were performed at specified times three times per day.
+Air temperature was recorded in Reaumur degrees.
+Atmospheric pressure was firstly (1833–1838) recorded in inches, but later (1839–1842, 1850) R.s.l. were used as units for this.

+No days with less than 3 observations.
+Daily means is weighted average.

+**Kyív**

+Out of 1128 days with measurements, 14 days (a 1.24%) had less than 3 observations.
+We simply discard these days.

 ### Torino

 If I use $t_{daily}=(t_{min}+t_{max})/2$ it's a bit different from the WeaR data `WeaR_TOR_17530101-18621231_ta_hom.tsv`, because of the homogenization component.
 Noemi suggests I use the original, not the homogenized.
 Stefan says I should use the homogenized.
 So I use the homogenized, `/home/ccorbella/scratch2_symboliclink/files/1807_USBstick/WeaR_TOR_17530101-18631231_ta_hom.tsv`.